 The building features energy efficient mechanical equipment and extensive natural day lighting.
 The project was constructed using 17 percent recycled-content materials.
 Eighty-six percent of construction waste was diverted.
 By incorporating motion-detection lighting controls, high-efficiency boilers and chillers and glazing on windows to reduce heating loads on the building skin, it also surpassed Title 24 energy requirements by 25 percent.

-DPR worked with Alexandria Real Estate Equities to evaluate the upfront costs of building green.
+DPR worked with the nationally known developer to evaluate the upfront costs of building green.
 The first cost for construction to meet LEED® requirements was less than one percent of the project's overall cost.
 Much of this cost will be recouped in long-term savings.
 This project demonstrates that the cost differential between energy efficient/high performance green construction can be minimal.
 The key is to make the right choices in building materials, systems and project team.

 With the energy-efficient design, mechanical equipment and extensive natural daylighting, this project achieved Silver LEED certification under the U.S. Green Building Council (USGBC)'s pilot program for Core and Shell.

 - Use of 17 percent recycled-content materials